 My wife and I have been doing stock photography for the past 7 years as a full-time business for a living.
 In this article series, we would like to share our experience with you and tell what to expect if you are thinking of getting into stock photography.

 Disadvantage #1: Initial Investment

 Disadvantage number one is that you will need an investment of anywhere from $3,000 to over $5,000 to start your photography business.
 While the majority of this expense goes towards purchases of camera gear, you will also need to budget for various software programs to edit your photos and videos.
-The post-processing software is typically offered on an annual subscription basis from $200 to $400 per year.
+For instance, the post-processing software by Adobe is offered on an annual subscription basis from $200 to $400 per year.

 If someone tells you that all you need is your phone or perhaps cheap cropped sensor camera, do not trust them.
 They are being disingenuous.
 While it is true that you can take photos of decent image quality using cropped sensor cameras, the image quality is not anywhere comparable to full-frame cameras.

 Also, lenses for full-frame cameras produce much higher image quality compared to cropped sensor ones.
 If you go cheap, the result may be a high rejection rate for your content when you submit it to stock photo agencies.
 As for the phone, it is very limiting in terms of image sensor size and inability to swap lenses.

 When we started our stock photography journey, all we had was an inexpensive cropped sensor Nikon camera with a zoom lens.
 However, we quickly upgraded to a full-frame Nikon D810 and later Nikon D850 DSLR cameras.
 Also, we bought a 24-70mm f/2.8 zoom lens and 14-24mm f/2.8 wide angle lens by Nikon.
 Because we started with very little capital, we purchased all this equipment through Amazon on our credit card that gave us an interest-free 12-month financing.